 Visitor Center/Train Museum

 Though the Train Depot has been rebuilt, it still retains the same architectural features now as when it was originally built in 1899.
-The Aiken depot served travelers heading to Charleston or Augusta and the thousands of colonists who spent their winters in Aiken.
-The depot houses some fascinating railroad memorabilia, including recording train sounds, railroad lanterns, and several dioramas.
+The Aiken depot served travelers heading to Charleston or North Augusta, South Carolina, and the thousands of colonists who spent their winters in Aiken.
+Today, the depot houses some fascinating railroad memorabilia, including recording train sounds, railroad lanterns, and several dioramas.

 Thoroughbred Racing Hall Of Fame

-For equestrian enthusiasts, Aiken is the mecca.
+For equestrian enthusiasts, the city of Aiken is the mecca.
 The Thoroughbred Racing Hall of Fame is ground zero.
 It’s here that the tradition of horse racing is celebrated, and with it, Aiken’s vital role, long love, and connection with all equestrian sports.

 Forty champion thoroughbreds that have trained at the training track are celebrated in the Hall of Fame.
 The museum itself features photos, trophies, and more that highlight and celebrate these acclaimed racehorses.